loosenthedark/flippin-proud/README.md

 - **[Autoprefixer:](https://autoprefixer.github.io/)** used to parse CSS and apply all necessary vendor prefixes
 - **[TinyPNG:](https://tinypng.com/)** used for image compression
 - **[PicResize:](https://picresize.com/)** used to crop and resize images
-- **[Ray.so:](https://ray.so/)** used to create the code block image featured in the [**Bugs** subsection](#bugs) of the **Testing** section of this Markdown file
+- **[Ray.so:](https://ray.so/)** used to create the code block image featured in the [**Bugs** section](#bugs) of this Markdown file

 ## Testing

 ### Validation:

 - [W3C](https://www.w3.org/)'s [Markup Validation Service](https://validator.w3.org/) was used to test the validity of all HTML used in this project.
 The code was [validated by direct input](https://validator.w3.org/#validate_by_input), and all suggested corrections were then made.
 As a result, all of the site's HTML files now return a _"Document checking completed.
 No errors or warnings to show."_ message upon being passed through this validator.
-- Likewise, the website's custom CSS stylesheets were each checked for errors using [W3C](https://www.w3.org/)'s [CSS Validation Service](https://jigsaw.w3.org/css-validator/).
+- Likewise, the website's custom stylesheets were each checked for errors using [W3C](https://www.w3.org/)'s [CSS Validation Service](https://jigsaw.w3.org/css-validator/).
 Once again, [validation by direct input](https://jigsaw.w3.org/css-validator/#validate_by_input) was the preferred method selected, and all necessary changes were subsequently carried out.
 Consequently, the stylesheets all now return a _"Congratulations!
 No error found."_ message upon being passed through this validator.
 - In a similar manner, the site's custom JavaScript code was validated against [JSHint](https://jshint.com/)'s online JS error-detection tool.

 ### Responsiveness:

-- [Chrome DevTools](https://developer.chrome.com/docs/devtools/) and real devices of various sizes and screen widths belonging to the developers were used extensively to test responsiveness throughout the project's evolution.
+- [Chrome DevTools](https://developer.chrome.com/docs/devtools/) and real devices of various sizes and screen widths belonging to the developers were used extensively to test site responsiveness throughout the project's evolution.

 ### <a name="bugs"></a> Bugs: